-The council has reported an increase of £68.5m in its overall net worth during the year with net liabilities of £10m reported at year end.
-This is predominantly due to a movement in the pension's liability.
-The pension liability of £164.6m on the Balance Sheet is an estimate of the current value of pension benefits that need to be funded by the council.
-The liability, as assessed by an independent actuary, showed a decrease of £54.1m during the year.
+The council has reported an increase of £77.3m in its overall net worth during the year with net liabilities of £3.3m reported at year end.
+This is predominantly due to a positive movement in the pension liability.
+The pension liability of £176.9m on the Balance Sheet is an estimate of the current value of pension benefits that need to be funded by the council.
+The liability, as assessed by an independent actuary, showed a decrease of £69.6m during the year.
 The figure represents an estimate of the value of scheme assets and liabilities at a point in time.
-Whilst there is no direct link to funding or contribution rates, a triennial valuation of the pension fund has been undertaken and this has established the contribution rates payable for the next 3 years.
-Stability in terms of contribution rates is particularly important at a time of reducing funding levels for the council.
-Inevitably the Coronavirus pandemic has impacted on pension valuations and additional work has been undertaken to reflect the impact within the financial statements.
+Importantly though contributions remain stable at present although will be subject to a triennial valuation this year.

-The council has reported an overall £25.1m increase in its long-term assets balance at year end.
-This increase in net assets predominantly reflects the net impact of investments the council has made in its asset base during the year.
-In terms of working capital, the council reported a £2.5m movement in its net current asset position at year end.
+The council has reported an overall £8.0m increase in its long-term assets balance at year end.
+This increase in net assets predominantly reflects the net impact of investments the council has made in its fixed asset base during the year.
+In terms of working capital, the council reported a £0.1m movement in its net current asset position at year end with an increase in cash and cash equivalents offset by increases in short term borrowing, short term creditors and receipts in advance.

 The council continues to operate within its approved treasury management strategy and focus is on the efficient management of working capital.
-Returns on investments remain lower than those payable on borrowing and therefore we are maintaining minimum cash balances to reduce the cost of carry.
-The Coronavirus pandemic has already led to some material changes in the council's normal cash flows and this has necessarily required increased oversight in terms of the treasury management function.
-Maintaining liquidity in the current environment is essential.
+Returns on investments remain lower than those payable on borrowing and therefore the strategy is to minimise cash balances to reduce the cost of carry.
+Covid-19 has led to some material changes in the council's normal cash flows and this has necessarily required increased oversight in terms of the treasury management function.

-The council is experiencing ongoing pressures and uncertainty in relation to business rates which are being negatively affected by valuations and appeals and ongoing economic uncertainty.
-Consequently, the council continues to hold a provision in its accounts based upon the level of appeals received from businesses, the likelihood of success and potential write offs.
+The council is experiencing ongoing pressures and uncertainty in relation to business rates which are being negatively affected by valuations and appeals and ongoing economic uncertainty brought about through Covid-19.
+The council continues to hold a provision in its accounts based upon the level of appeals received from businesses, the likelihood of success and potential write offs.
 The provision is subject to regular review considering the number of appeals and the latest information on the probability of success.

-Reserves and balances
+Reserves and Balances

 The overall financial standing of the council is being continually monitored with a focus upon the adequacy of reserves and the stewardship of public funds.
-The Coronavirus pandemic will undoubtedly put additional pressure on reserves over the short to medium term and this is being addressed as part of ongoing monitoring.

-General fund reserves, set aside to deal with any unforeseen events, remain at £8.3m at the end of the 2019/2020 financial year.
-This is in line with the medium-term financial plan and considered to be a prudent level considering the increased level of risk to which the council is currently exposed.
-However, it will be necessary to review this level as we move through the 2020/2021 financial year.
+General fund reserves, set aside to deal with any unforeseen events, remain at £8.3m.
+This is in line with the medium-term financial plan and considered to be a prudent level taking into account the increased level of risk to which the council is currently exposed.